hyperledger/fabric/docs/source/deployment_guide_overview.rst

 If you’ve read through the key concept topic on :doc:`orderer/ordering_service`, you should have a good idea of the role the ordering service plays in a network and the nature of its interactions with other network components.
 The ordering service is responsible for literally “ordering” endorsed transactions into blocks, which peers then validate and commit to their ledgers.

 These roles are important to understand before you create an ordering service, as it will influence your customization and deployment decisions.
-Among the chief differences between a peer and ordering service is that in a production network, multiple ordering nodes work together to form the “ordering service” of a channel.
+Among the chief differences between a peer and ordering service is that in a production network, multiple ordering nodes work together to form the “ordering service” of a channel (these nodes are also known as the “consenter set”).
 This creates a series of important decisions that need to be made at both the node level and at the cluster level.
-Some of these cluster decisions are not made in individual ordering node ``orderer.yaml`` files but instead in the ``configtx.yaml`` file that is used to generate the genesis block for the system channel (which is used to bootstrap ordering nodes), and also used to generate the genesis block of application channels.
+Some of these cluster decisions are not made in individual ordering node ``orderer.yaml`` files but instead in the ``configtx.yaml`` file that is used to generate the genesis block for an application channel.
 For a look at the various decisions you will need to make, check out :doc:`deployorderer/ordererplan`.

 The configuration values in an ordering node’s ``orderer.yaml`` file must be customized or overridden with environment variables.
 You can find the default ``orderer.yaml`` configuration file `in the sampleconfig directory of Hyperledger Fabric <https://github.com/hyperledger/fabric/blob/master/sampleconfig/orderer.yaml>`_.